 Executive Protection (EP), also called Close Protection (CP) or executive personal protection, refers to private risk mitigation and security measures designed to ensure the safety of individuals (principals) and their families.
 Principals may require executive protection services due to higher personal risk related to their employment, geographic location, net worth, affiliations, or status.

 Classic attack scenarios targeting executives have focused primarily on physical surveillance of the executive or their family members, followed by an actual or attempted attack.
-However, criminals and other malicious actors have added a host of new tools and techniques in recent years, opening up many new types of attacks and preoperational surveillance that executive protection teams must understand and mitigate.
+However, criminals and other malicious actors have added a host of new tools and techniques in recent years, opening up many new types of attacks and pre-operational surveillance that EP teams must understand and mitigate.
 Additionally, cybercrimes and cyber surveillance – including spying on targets, stealing their personal information, or engaging in fraudulent cyber activity related to an individual or their identity – no longer require substantial technical acumen, and can allow attackers a fair amount of anonymity as they prepare or carry out attacks.
-To counter these threats, executive protection personnel must create thorough and holistic executive protection plans, while engaging in a continual process of risk assessment and mitigation in coordination with all members of the executive protection team.
+To counter these threats, executive protectidon personnel must create thorough and holistic executive protection plans, while engaging in a continual process of risk assessment and mitigation in coordination with all members of the executive protection team.

-Robust executive protection is far more than physical prowess.
+Robust EP is far more than physical prowess.
 Highly skilled, well-trained executive protection professionals deploy intelligence and technological tools to survey and assess sites that are important to the protectee, including commercial buildings, corporate facilities, educational institutions, residences, and religious buildings.
 Effective executive protection teams must master classic physical protection tactics, including planning for individual events and protection of physical facilities, while also learning about new technologies that have changed the protection industry, including real-time information monitoring and tools that can help the team connect the dots between siloed data.

 What is the Role of a Close Protection Officer?